TheChocolateOre/MoonKeki/README.md

 You can open an issue or engage in the GitHub Discussions.

 ### I created a game with this framework, how to deploy?
 The hard part is over, a few formalities left.
-What you need to be aiming for, is to package a .jar of your game alongside a JVM (don't forget to use ZGC).
+What you need to be aiming for:
+- [Package](https://openjdk.org/jeps/392) a .jar of your game alongside a JVM.
-Take a look at [Packaging Tool](https://openjdk.java.net/jeps/392).
+- Enable preview features.
+- Use ZGC (preferably).

 That's all I can say for now.
 When I'll deploy my game, I'll let you know how I did it.